adambard/learnxinyminutes-docs/smallbasic.html.markdown

 SmallBASIC was originally developed by Nicholas Christopoulos in late 1999 for the Palm Pilot.
 Project development has been continued by Chris Warren-Smith since around 2005.

 Versions of SmallBASIC have been made for a number of early hand held devices including Franklin eBookman and the Nokia 770.
-Also various desktop releases have been released based on a variety of GUI tool-kits, some of which have become defunct.
+Also various desktop versions have been released based on a variety of GUI tool-kits, some of which have become defunct.
 The current supported platforms are Linux and Windows based on SDL2 and Android based on NDK.
+A desktop command line version is also available, although not typically released in binary form.

-In late 2000's a large corporation released a BASIC like programming environment with a similar sounding name.
+In around 2008 a large corporation released a BASIC like programming environment with a similar sounding name.
 SmallBASIC is not related to this other project.

 ```
 REM This is a comment